 Why Isn’t My Tiger Salamander Eating?

-The most common reason a tiger salamander won’t eat is that it is under stress, or still getting used to a new place.
-This is a very common problem with new salamanders.
+The most common reason a salamander won’t eat is that it is under stress, or still getting used to a new place.
+This is a very common problem with newly acquired salamanders.

 Tiger salamanders have ferocious appetites and will eat just about any prey they can fit in their mouths, but they have their preferences.
 Since they are attracted by the movement of their prey, they will generally ignore and won’t attempt to eat dead prey.